The TruEnd-procedure: Treating trailing zero-valued balances in credit data: Conclusion

 Regarding limitations, the TruEnd-procedure currently uses monthly account balances $\boldsymbol{B}$ as the control variable in screening candidate thresholds $b$, respective to the domain of $\boldsymbol{B}$.
 However, these currency-denominated amounts are certainly susceptible to the erosive effects of inflation, especially over longer sampling periods.
-This inflation susceptibility can detract from finding a single ideal threshold $b^*$ that should apply to all balances across time.
-Future research can therefore explore alternative controls such as the balance-to-principal ratio of an account over time, whose percentage-valued bounds can circumvent the aforementioned inflation susceptibility.
+This susceptibility can detract from finding a single ideal threshold $b^*$ that should apply to all balances across time.
+Future research can therefore explore alternative controls such as the balance-to-principal ratio of an account over time, whose percentage-valued bounds can circumvent the aforementioned susceptibility to inflation.
 In addition, future researchers can refactor the TruEnd-procedure towards using multiple control variables, e.g., both balance and balance-to-principal.
 Using multiple controls may afford even greater granularity in the search for optimal thresholds, though the added complexity thereof may become questionable.
-Similarly, one could also explore the value of a segmentation scheme by which the underlying dataset is first partitioned before running the optimisation step.
+Furthermore, our work can be extended by using a segmentation scheme in first partitioning the underlying dataset before running the optimisation step.
 Instead of yielding a single portfolio-wide threshold $b^*$, such future work can focus on finding an optimised threshold $b^*_s$ for each homogeneous segment $s$ of accounts.